aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/advanced-image-manipulation/invert-adjustment-layer/_index.md

 ## Step 1: Set Up Document Directory

-Initialize the directory where your PSD files are located.
+Define the folder that contains your source PSD file and where the output will be saved.

 ```java
 String dataDir = "Your Document Directory";